What's involved in selling or dispatching goods to EU member states, including VAT, figures for Intrastat, licensing and controls.

 VAT within the EU and with other trade agreement countries

-If you supply goods to another EU country these sales are technically known as dispatches or removals rather than exports.
+If you supply goods to an EU country these sales are technically known as dispatches or removals rather than exports.

 Dispatches within the EU between VAT-registered businesses are not subject to VAT.
 This also applies to goods imported into the EU that have been released for free circulation following payment of import duties.

-However, when you dispatch goods to someone in another EU country, who is not registered for VAT in that country, you should normally charge VAT.
+However, when you dispatch goods to someone in an EU country, who is not registered for VAT in that country, you should normally charge VAT.

 Read more about VAT: exports, dispatches and supplying goods abroad.